ministryofjustice/hmpps-digital-prison-reporting-frontend/docs/dashboards/visualisations/matrix-timeseries.md

 ### RAG score

-RAG scores will be available in datasets through a a scoreing engine.
-This is currently in development and will be available to use.
+RAG scores will be available in datasets through a scoreing engine.
+This is currently in development and currently not available.

 If RAG values are present in the data
 - The max RAG value is used to determine the total number of buckets.